 Robert Hoffmeister, PhD (one of the authors of a book, A Journey into the Deaf-World) is a coda.
 He grew up on campus at the American School for the Deaf where both of his parents worked there as teachers in Hartford, Connecticut.
-He had an unique opportunity to have some school experience there, where most hearing codas grew up in a public school.
+He had an unique opportunity to have some school experience there, where most hearing codas grew up in public schools.

 The Russian actress and coda Alla Kliouka Schaffer won the Green Apple Award for the Best Actress in 1995 at Russian Academy Award.